ULSTER GP: Gavin Lupton has died

 West Yorkshire’s Gavin Lupton has sadly succumbed to his injuries following a crash at the Dundrod 150 meeting at the Ulster Grand Prix.

-The race was red-flagged following the incident and a long delay ensued before the organisers abandoned the rest of the evening schedule.
+The race was red-flagged following the incident involving Mr Lupton and a long delay ensued before the organisers abandoned the rest of the evening schedule.

+Mr Lupton, a former winner of the Manx Grand Prix Newcomers B race in 2011, passed away in the Royal Victoria Hospital in Belfast.

+A statement issued by the Dundrod & District Motorcycle Club on Monday afternoon said: "It is with much sadness that the Dundrod & District Motorcycle Club has learned that English rider Gavin Lupton has succumbed to the injuries he sustained during the Dundrod 150 Challenge race on Thursday 10th August.

 Almost Done!